websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragments.md

 ### Features

 Use the *features* Fragment to add text, images, and link elements to a Content Page for promoting key features.
-DXP includes the following layout.
+DXP includes the following layout:

 ![Add text, image, and link elements to a Content Page for promoting key features](./using-fragments/images/11.png)